Staff Selection Commission exam controversies

-SSC Scam is an alleged paper leak scandal which was first reported by sections of media in 2018.
-This alleged 'scam' was popularized when several students reported their assessment of a large scale paper leak, unfair assessment after normalisation and various other misgivings.
-The then SSC director rejected these assertions but CBI has arrested few people while the case continues.
+The Staff Selection Commission exam controversies are an alleged paper leak scandal in India, first reported by the media in 2018.
+The alleged scam was popularized when several students reported a large scale paper leak, unfair assessment after normalisation and other misgivings.
+The Staff Selection Commission (SSC) director rejected these claims, but the Central Bureau of Investigation has made arrests as the case continues.

 2025 SSC protest and controversy

-In July 2025, the Staff Selection Commission (SSC) faced criticism from aspirants and educators following significant changes in the medium and methodology of its examinations.
-These modifications reportedly led to confusion and dissatisfaction among candidates preparing for government recruitment through SSC.
+In July 2025, the SSC faced criticism from educators following changes in its examinations.
+These reportedly led to confusion and dissatisfaction among candidates preparing for government recruitment through SSC.

-On 31 July 2025, a delegation of teachers and SSC aspirants gathered in New Delhi to meet the SSC Chairperson to raise concerns about alleged mismanagement.
-Initially, the chairperson reportedly agreed to address the issues but later reversed the decision.
-This led to an escalation, and the Delhi Police intervened, allegedly resorting to lathi charge to disperse the protest.

-Several teachers and students were reportedly injured during the incident, and multiple detentions were made.
-First Information Reports (FIRs) were also filed against some protesters.
-The protest was widely shared on social media, with slogans such as "Staff Selection Commission seems like a commission with zero accountability" gaining attention.
+On 31 July 2025, a delegation of teachers and SSC aspirants gathered in New Delhi to meet the SSC chairperson and raise concerns about mismanagement.
+The chairperson agreed to address the issues but later reversed the decision.
+This led to an escalation, and the Delhi Police intervened, using lathi charge to disperse the protest.
+Several teachers and students were injured during the incident, and multiple detentions were made.
+First Information Reports were filed against some protesters.
+The protest was widely shared on social media, with slogans such as "Staff Selection Commission seems like a commission with zero accountability" gaining traction.

-The incident triggered widespread concern regarding transparency and governance within the SSC.
-Various student groups and educators have continued to demand accountability and reforms.
+The incident triggered concern regarding transparency and governance within the SSC.
+Various student groups and educators have continued to demand accountability and reform.

-Scams

-Paper leak
+Paper leaks

-The SSC exams are the only government exams with highest paper leak cases after 2016, every two or three years a new paper leak case arises.

-In late July 2025, screenshots of an alleged paper leak for SSC CGL Tier-2 went viral, sparking nationwide protests.
+The SSC exams are the only government exams with significant paper leak cases; since 2016, a paper leak case has arised every two to three years.
+In late July 2025, screenshots of an alleged paper leak for SSC CGL Tier-2 sparked nationwide protests.